 This is a survey course of US History from 1877 to the present.
 The course is concerned not just with names and dates, but rather the historical processes that made the US the way it is.
 The course will focus on the political history, but more importantly the struggles between labor and capital, women and minorities versus the dominant patriarchal state, and the status of the working poor and the way in which they either made, influenced or were exploited by the American system.

-This interdisciplinary course approaches the main themes which have shaped Western Civilization since the 1800’s.
+An interdisciplinary approach to the major themes which have shaped Western Civilization since the 1800’s.
 Topics include the scientific revolution, classical liberalism, fascism, and war.
 The course incorporates the use of film and multimedia as a way of focusing on particular themes and issues.
-(Prerequisite: HUMC110.)
+(Prerequisite: HUMA110R.)

 "When the legend becomes fact print the legend."
 (The Man who Shot Liberty Valance) Hollywood always had its own way of chronicling history, this pictorial chronicle portrays a mythic world where myth and reality are tightly twined neither easily separated.
 Hollywood's plethora of WWII war films, only one film "The Green Berets" staring Producer, Director John Wayne was produced by Hollywood during the Vietnam War.
 Ten years later, two years after the fall of Saigon, the Vietnam War filled the silver screen with gore, bloodshed and angst.
 This tells us something about the American people's turbulent divisive opinions on war.
 With the unexpected defeat of a technologically superior nation by a technologically inferior, smaller nation state, the American psyche suffered distressing wounds leaving behind unsightly scars as a harsh reminder of those jolting dark days.
 Hollywood's Vietnam War Films chronicles the psychological traumatizing affects of the war both on the "home front" and "in country."
 The purpose of this course is to critically view these Vietnam War films in order for the students to analyze Hollywood's discourse on the war.
 In conjunction with uncovering the underlying meaning of the Vietnam War films, the students will study the physical geography of Vietnam and survey the historical memory of the Vietnam War and compare the two chronicles for the purpose of seeing more clearly the legacies of a lost war.
 Since the course is a seminar students will share their findings and thinkings with one another formulating an oral analytical text of the Vietnam War.
 Students will be evaluated on discussions and several short position papers.
 (Prerequisite: 100 Level Humanities course)